-School: SOE Batch: 2020-2022
+School: SOE Batch: 2021-2023

-Program: Current Academic Year: 2020-21
+Program: B.Ed.
+Current Academic Year: 2021-23

-В. Ed.

-Br anch: Semester: II
+Branch: Education Semester: II

-Ed lucation

-1 Course SEP104
+Course Code SEP104

-Code

-2 Course School Attachment Programme & Community Living
+Course Title School Attachment Programme & Community Living

-Title

-3 Duration 2 week
+Duration 2 week

-L. ~

-4 Credits
+Credits 2

-5 Contact 0-0-4
+Contact Hours 0-0-4

-Hours

-(L-T-P) Due De guieite
+(L-T-P)

-6 Course Pre Requisite
+Course Type Pre Requisite

-7 Type Course

-/ Objectives The course will enable the student-teachers to -

-Objectives 1- Understand and analyse the functioning of various curricular activities,

-e.g. sports and games, dance, songs; organized in the school and

-2- 2- Understand the perception and role of of community members in

-teaching learning environment.
+Course Objectives The course will enable the student-teachers to - 1- Understand and analyse the functioning of various curricular activities, e.g. sports and games, dance, songs; organized in the school and 2- 2- Understand the perception and role of community members in teaching learning environment.

-•

-8 Course After the completion of the Course the student teacher will be able to-

-Outcomes CO1- Understand and analyse the functioning of various curricular activities, e.g.

-sports and games, dance, songs; organized in the school and

-CO2- Observe and take experience of teaching-learning process in the classroom.

-CO3-Apply the school experiences in their teaching profession to increase

-efficiency.
-CO4-Understand the perception and role of of community members in teaching
+Course Outcomes After the completion of the Course the student teacher will be able to-CO1- Understand and analyse the functioning of various curricular activities, e.g. sports and games, dance, songs; organized in the school and CO2- Observe and take experience of teaching-learning process in the classroom.
+CO3-Apply the school experiences in their teaching profession to increase efficiency.
+CO4-Understand the perception and role of of community members in teaching learning environment.

-learning environment.

-icarming chynolinicht.

-9 Course

-Description The course will enable the student-teachers to -understand and analyse the

-functioning of various curricular activities,
+Course Description The course will enable the student-teachers to -understand and analyse the functioning of various curricular activities,

 A School Attachment Programme

-A School Attachment Programme Duration: 1 week
+Duration: 1 week

-Durunon, 1 wook

-One-week School Attachment Programme shall be carried out during the second semester in local/nearby school (s).
+One-week School Attachment Programme shall be carried out during the

+second semester in local/nearby school (s).
 The students will be allotted schools in the vicinity of the university.
 Care will be taken to identify various types of school for the programme, e.g. Government, Private, Urban, Rural, Special Schools.